Meu Garoto Cachaçaria in Belém: history, jambu cachaça, and full experience

 | Website | https://meugaroto.com.br/ |

-Video: what it’s like to visit Cachaçaria Meu Garoto
+Video: how it is to visit Meu Garoto Cachaçaria

-The brand’s history began in 1994, when businessman Leodoro Porto bought a small bar in Belém called Meu Garoto.
+The brand’s history began in 1994, when entrepreneur Leodoro Porto acquired a small bar in Belém named Meu Garoto.

-Initially, it was just a simple bar frequented by locals.
-Over time, however, the owner began experimenting with mixtures using Amazonian ingredients.
+Initially it was just a simple bar frequented by locals.
+Over time, the owner began experimenting with mixtures using Amazonian ingredients.

-During an edition of the Círio de Nazaré, one of the biggest religious festivals in the world, the idea of mixing cachaça with jambu came up.
+During an edition of the Nazaré pilgrimage, one of the world’s largest religious festivals, the idea of mixing cachaça with jambu emerged.

 The result was unexpected.

-The Amazonian plant causes a sensation of numbness and tingling in the mouth, creating a different sensory experience.
+The Amazonian plant causes a numbness and tingling sensation in the mouth, creating a unique sensory experience.

-The drink quickly became a curiosity among locals and tourists alike.
+The drink quickly became a curiosity among locals and tourists.

-Over the years, the bar has become a nationally known brand.
+Over the years, the bar evolved into a brand known nationwide.

 What is jambu?

-Jambu is a typical Amazonian plant that is widely used in Pará cuisine.
+Jambu is a plant typical of the Amazon, widely used in Pará cuisine.

 It appears in famous dishes such as: